- General Information

 If a veteran fails a required course, he/she may repeat that course with pay.
 However, he/she cannot repeat a course in which a "passing grade" is received.
 Unless specified otherwise by the university, a "passing grade" is a D or higher.

 Veterans must attend classes regularly and continue to show satisfactory progress.
 Benefit payments will not be made for courses in which you withdraw unless mitigating circumstances exist.
+Probation and/or suspensions are reported to the Department of Veterans Affairs.

 Definitions of terms used frequently by the Department of Veterans Affairs and the Veterans Affairs office at WKU.